askomics/flaskomics/docs/abstraction.md

 <class_uri> <rank_uri> "order" .
 <class_uri> skos:prefLabel "OntologyLabel" .
 ```

+!!! warning
+    For now, AskOmics expect the classes to be defined by 'owl:Class'

 !!! note "Info"
     The label does not need to be `rdfs:label`, but you will need to specify the correct label in the UI.